-Section J - Can you ask a third party provider to make payments for you?
+Section H - Can you ask a third party provider to make payments for you?

-You can ask an authorised third party provider (TPP) to access information from your account online or to make online payments for you.
+You or your Authorised Signatory can ask an authorised third party provider (TPP) to access information from your account online or to make online payments for you.
 This is sometimes called "Open Banking".